dvidos/handcrafted-os/src/libc/class_attempts/attempt_3/readme.md

 * A static variable of the function pointers structure, initialized accordingly
 * A static constructor, that will initialize the object, and possibly allocate and initialize any private data as well
-* A static variable of an `object_info` structure, initialized accordingly,
+* A static variable of an `class_info` structure, initialized accordingly,
 * A public pointer to the above variable, the only public symbol the module is exporting.

 Example: